“Leadership is influence” by John C. Maxwell.

 PEST analysis is the most common type of all PEST variations generated.
 Here are numerous kinds of PEST analysis, such as PESTLIED, PESTLE, SLEPT, STEEPLE, and even just PEST, with the other letter refers to Demographic, International, Labour, Ethical etc.

 The Political sector includes any government laws like environmental regulations & tax policy.
 It is crucial to understand the political agenda & how it can move for or against certain industries.
-This might include:
+So, This might include:

 - ‘Positive’ factors like subsidies provided for alternative green energy production, or